4 Installation Guide

 node -v

-in a terminal or command window. - You may also use yarn, but this guide uses npm.
+- (Optional) Yarn: You may use Yarn if you prefer, but this guide assumes npm.

-in a command window. - Depending on server setup, you may need
+ℹ️ Note: Depending on your server setup, you may need to prepend commands with

 sudo